config

 entra-auth-cli config create

-# You'll be prompted for:
+# You'll be prompted for all required fields:

 # - Profile name: production